 To find recovery services near you, search the Treatment Locator tool hosted by the Substance Abuse and Mental Health Services Administration (SAMHSA).
 This tool can show you treatment centers in your area and help you find the right health care for a loved one.

-The IOAD campaign is gaining ground in both American cities and around the world.
-But more people need to help bring information to as many people as possible.
+The IOAD campaign is gaining ground in both North American cities and around the world.
+But more people need to get involved to help bring information to as many people as possible.

-You could sign up and get in touch with first responders in your area, perhaps ask them to do a demonstration of how to use naloxone, or do a question-answer session about overdose signs.
+You could get in touch with first responders in your area, perhaps ask them to do a demonstration of how to use naloxone, or do a question-answer session about overdose signs.

 There’s no wrong way to show support for people battling drug or alcohol use, but helping educate people on how to respond to overdoses may just save a life.